What sets Lucy Bee apart from other natural skincare brands?

 Please refer to this tracking link in the first instance for any queries regarding your delivery.

 What happens to my delivery if I’m not in?

 A: The courier will message you about your delivery, and if you're not going to be in you can reply to their message to amend your delivery directly with them.
-Please note that DPD deliveries make one delivery attempt and if you are not in nor have given them delivery instructions, they will deliver to one of their pick up points.
+Please note that the courier makes one delivery attempt and if you are not in nor have given them delivery instructions, they will deliver to one of their pick up points.